 What are the best free PC games?

 Our picks for the best free games on PC are below.
 Don’t see a game that you think should be on this list, or looking for something different entirely?
-Let us know in the comments, or hop over to our picks of the best PC games to play right now.
-Otherwise, read on.
+Let us know in the comments.

 Apex Legends | Dota 2 | Dr. Langeskov | Open Transport Tycoon Deluxe |